QI-CSHL/QuantLabs2025/_sources/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 ```

 - EMBL has the Bioimage ANalysis Desktop (BAND) program, which allows you to check out virtual machines in the cloud.
 You simply visit a website, tell them the resources you need, and get a machine with [>20 helpful image analysis tools pre-installed](https://bandv1.denbi.uni-tuebingen.de/#/eosc-landingpage).
-  - Upsides: No installation, everything is correctly configured and ready to go, simulataneous access to lots of tools at once, you can ask for machines with GPUs
+  - **Upsides**: No installation, everything is correctly configured and ready to go, simulataneous access to lots of tools at once, you can ask for machines with GPUs
-  - Downsides: They have limited capacity and sometimes machines aren't available due to EMBL courses.
+  - **Downsides**: They have limited capacity and sometimes machines aren't available due to EMBL courses.
 You have to upload your data to their servers, and download your results from them.
 - Cellpose can be used with CellProfiler, both in Python if you have both programs `pip` or `conda` installed, but [CellProfiler also offers a way to use a pre-built version using Docker](https://plugins.cellprofiler.org/using_plugins.html?installing-plugins-with-dependencies-using-cellprofiler-from-source#using-docker-to-bypass-installation-requirements) {cite}`Weisbart2023-kc`
-  - Upsides: You can use Cellpose models without ever touching your terminal, and while keeping your data local - you only need to install CellProfiler and Docker `.app` or `.exe` files from their respective websites, download [the plugin](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/active_plugins/runcellpose.py), and then point CellProfiler at the location of the downloaded file.
+  - **Upsides**: You can use Cellpose models without ever touching your terminal, and while keeping your data local - you only need to install CellProfiler and Docker `.app` or `.exe` files from their respective websites, download [the plugin](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/active_plugins/runcellpose.py), and then point CellProfiler at the location of the downloaded file.
-  - Downsides: this only lets you run pre-trained Cellpose models, not train your own.
+  - **Downsides**: this only lets you run pre-trained Cellpose models, not train your own.
 Running Cellpose in CellProfiler via Docker is also MUCH slower than running it when installed via Python (though it will mostly be compute time, rather than human time, once you're in analysis mode and running all your images unsupervised).
 You're limited to the hardware you have locally.

 ````